cloudify-cosmo/docs.getcloudify.org/content/manager_webui/default-widgets-ref.md

 ![events-logs-2]({{< img "ui/widgets/events-logs-2.png" >}})

 ### Event and Logs Filter
-Displays a filter page for events and logs.
+Displays a filter pane for events and logs.

 ## Execution Widgets